 See guides to our favorite hiking trails for Linville Gorge: Linville Falls, Hawksbill Mountain and Table Rock Mountain

-The Gorge is so rugged that it was spared the clear-cut logging that was inflicted on most of the eastern forests shortly after the turn of the century.
+Located in Burke County, the Gorge is so rugged that it was spared the clear-cut logging that was inflicted on most of the eastern forests shortly after the turn of the century.
 US Army Rangers and US Marines do their wilderness training here.
 Tenderfoots beware: Linville Gorge is no walk in the park.
 Thousands come here to hike and camp to enjoy the Gorge’s remnant virgin forests, spectacular overlooks, and unruly whitewater river, all of which can be taken in on a relatively short dayhike.

 Hikers should remember that this is a federally designated Wilderness Area.
 Trails are not well maintained and are marked only at the trailheads at the top.
 Even veteran hikers will find that it is very easy to lose the trail.
 Many hikers get lost each year (and cell phone reception is very spotty).
 But you don't have to take a long hike to enjoy the spectacular views.